zagorodnik/jest-js-tests/README.md

 # jest-js-tests

-Expamples of testing array methods and rxjs operators using Jest
+Examples of testing array methods and rxjs operators using Jest